The smart way to migrate: Taking your users into consideration

 - Analysis of content and data

-- Understanding of the target system
+- Understanding the target system

 - Allowing for flexible transformations of data

-- Testing with end users.
+- Testing with end users

 1. Analysis of the content and data that is in the scope of migration